 Opening Hours: Sunday, Tuesday.
 Wednesday and Thursday starting at 5 pm (weather permitting).

 Location: Muri Beach Village, between the Sails Restaurant sign and Beachcomber Accommodation.

 With an extensive menu and fresh seafood on offer, it highlights the best of Cook Islands’ produce as well as Western favorites.

 Be sure to try the pizzas which are known as the best on the island!
 A perfect base mixed with delicious toppings makes for the ultimate meal.

-Enjoy the beautiful views over the Pacific Ocean and the waves crashing on the reef on the deck.
+Enjoy the beautiful views over the Pacific Ocean and the waves crashing on the reef below the deck.
 This, mixed with the extremely hospitable staff make Trader Jacks a must-visit when in Rarotonga!

 Opening Hours: Monday to Saturday 11 am until late.